+44 (0) 113 343 3383

 - Issues connected to the scientific realism debate

-- Theories of explanation, reduction, and emergence
+- Issues connected to explanation, reduction, and causation

 - Issues connected to the role of mathematics and models in science